InspectorCaracal/evelite-client/README.md

 - It's super lightweight!
 The entire client is driven by a single *14KB* Javascript file.
 - Clean, straightforward, and easily customizable styling!
 - Thoroughly commented JavaScript to make customizing your webclient's functionality as easy as possible.
 - The up and down arrow key can be used in the input box to scroll through your command history.
-Even between page reloads!
+Even across page reloads!
 - Built-in channel tabs in your main game view.
 Automatically loads any channels you're subscribed to on logging in, with an easy-to-integrate `msg` command to let your game's channel sub/unsub automatically add or remove client tabs.
 - Comes pre-set with a map panel and a custom inputfunc to let your client fetch its own map updates.
 No more worries about keeping the webclient updated without spamming your telnet players!
 - Supports custom keybindings with on-screen buttons, so you can map any commands you want to the numpad.
 By default, it's set up just for the 1-9 buttons, but it can easily be extended to the full keypad.